 Selling Timelines: Why Days on Market Are Stretching

 This slower market means sellers may wait months before getting to the closing table.
-Many homeowners instead compare their options with a cash offer in Phoenix.
+Many homeowners instead compare their options with a written cash offer in Phoenix.

 Cash Buyers & Investors: The Hidden Force in Phoenix Sales